THIS COMBINATION TREATMENT was studied in a clinical trial

 (2 of 110 people)

-• Overall response rate is the percentage of people whose cancer shrinks or disappears after treatment
+• Overall response rate is the percentage of people who saw their tumors shrink or disappear after treatment

 • Tumors shrink, or “partial response,” means that the amount of cancer in the body, or the size of the tumor, decreased after treatment